newy8/notifyr1/README.md

 # NotifyR

-Send push notifications to any platform from any back end
+Send web push notifications to any platform from any back end

 * Reach all major platforms — iOS, macOS, Android, Windows, Linux etc
 * Use any back end, in the cloud or on-premises